-Logic School (7-8) Distinctives
+Middle School (7-8) Distinctives

-In 7th and 8th grade Logic class, students learn how to construct sound arguments, to identify logical fallacies, and to think critically about issues.
+In the 7th and 8th grade Logic classes, students learn how to construct sound arguments, to identify logical fallacies, and to think critically about issues.
 Emphasis is placed on the development of composition skills in order for students to be able to communicate their ideas with proper grammar, structure, logic, and clarity.

-The study of Latin provides many proven benefits including increased vocabulary skills, advanced thinking skills, and a foundation for the study of other languages.
+The study of Latin provide many proven benefits including increased vocabulary skills, advanced thinking skills, and a foundation for the study of other languages.
 The understanding of Latin culture provides a critical context to understanding our Western cultural heritage.

 These students also expand their study of art and music to hone their skills of creativity and beautiful expression.